-16 project will be completed in 2016.
+17 completed in 2016.

-17 9.2.2 Vegetation Removal Projects
+18 9.2.2 Vegetation Removal Projects

-18 Vegetation within the channel can reduce channel capacity by increasing channel roughness.
+19 Vegetation within the channel can reduce channel capacity by increasing channel roughness.

-19 Vegetation management may be necessary to maintain then-existing channel capacities.
+20 Vegetation management may be necessary to maintain then-existing channel capacities.

-20 Reclamation is continuing to work with a local non-profit, the San Joaquin River Parkway and
+21 Reclamation is continuing to work with a local non-profit, the San Joaquin River Parkway and

-21 Conservation Trust, to identify, manage, and monitor invasive aquatic and riparian species.
+22 Conservation Trust, to identify, manage, and monitor invasive aquatic and riparian species.
 The

-22 existing program is anticipated to continue into the future.
+23 existing program is anticipated to continue into the future.

-23 9.2.3 Operations and Maintenance Improvements
+24 9.2.3 Operations and Maintenance Improvements

-24 Overall operation and maintenance including vegetation and sediment management, structure

-25 and gate operations, levee stability and integrity of the San Joaquin River and flood bypasses can
+Overall operation and maintenance including vegetation and sediment management, structure and gate operations, levee stability and integrity of the San Joaquin River and flood bypasses can the LSJLD adapt to changes in maintenance type and frequency as a result of Restoration Flows.

-26 impact then-existing channel capacity.
+27 impact then-existing channel capacity.
 Reclamation remains open to providing funding to help